-(CNN)Implementing a sales tax may additionally assist get Americans to stop ingesting sugary beverages if a new have a look at Philadelphia soda consumption is any indication.
+(CNN)Implementing a sales tax may additionally assist in getting Americans to stop ingesting sugary beverages if a new look at Philadelphia soda consumption is any indication.
 In 2017, Philadelphia became the second US city to put a tax on sugary drinks and soda.
-In the wake of the charge, income on one’s liquids dropped by way of a whopping 51% within the first 12 months.
+In the wake of the charge, income on one’s liquids dropped by a whopping 51% within the first 12 months.

-Consistent with a observation published Tuesday inside the scientific journal JAMA.
-They have a look at compared beverage charges and sales in Philadelphia — following the implementation of the 1.5 cents according to ounce tax — with Baltimore, which has a similar demographic, however, would not have the same sales tax.
+This is consistent with an observation published Tuesday in the scientific journal JAMA.
+They look at compared beverage charges and sales in Philadelphia — following the implementation of the 1.5 cents according to ounce tax — with Baltimore, which has a similar demographic but would not have the same sales tax.
 With the charge, liquids in Philadelphia jumped from five.
 Forty-three cents according to an ounce in 2016 to six.24 cents in 2017.
-In Baltimore, beverages went up from 5.33 cents according to an ounce to just 5.50 cents.
+In Baltimore, beverages increased from 5.33 cents per ounce to just 5.50 cents.

-Half the population consumes sugary beverages on a given day, consistent with the CDC.
+Consistent with the CDC, half the population consumes sugary beverages on a given day.
 High sugar consumption is related to Type 2 diabetes, fatty liver disorder, and high LDL cholesterol in youngsters and young

 adults, Natalie Muth, a pediatrician and registered dietitian in Carlsbad, California, stated.
 But they are not the simplest ones stricken by excessive sugar consumption — about 12% of adults living with diabetes in the United States.
 Daily intake of sugary drinks has also been related to a greater danger of untimely demise.